Deontay Wilder had some eardrum-bursting logic when breaking his long silence as the American heavyweight gets linked to a comeback to the ring.

 “When I knocked Fury out, I saw it with my own self.
 That’s one of the reasons why I was so surprised.

 “Not only with the count.
-But I saw this man’s eyes rolled back into his head.
+But I saw this man’s eyes roll back into his head.
 That’s how this s— was.

-“I saw his veins popping out his head.
+“I saw his veins popping out of his head.
 I knew he had a concussion.
-He was gone, that’s a wave off, period.”
+He was gone.
+That’s a wave off, period.”